nigarofe/CAL/Questions Project/md/Repertoire.md

 Questions that I attempted yesterday and could only do with help are of the utmost priority

 There are some questions that are pre-requisite to others.
 Make something to let this be clear, so I don't try to do something before the pre-requisite also being done that day?

+Column of question in latex and llm output.
+Repeatable adn beautiful
 # Design choices
 This application design choices prioritize development simplicity.
 Spending time making this application more secure or performing goes against this project's goals at this moment.